TranslationalML/tml-ctp/README.md

                         "old_id2": -3, ...}.
 If not provided, the script will generate a new day shift randomly.
   --image-tag IMAGE_TAG
-                        Tag of the Docker image to use for running DAT.jar (default: tml-ctp- anonymizer:<version>).
+                        Tag of the Docker image to use for running DAT.jar.
   --version             show program's version number and exit
 ```